Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Introduction

 \section{Introduction}

-Directed acyclic graphs (DAGs) are now commonly used in data science and artificial intelligence to represent conditional independence, and even causal, relations underlying complex systems of jointly distributed random variables.
-For a given DAG $\D = (V,E)$ with node set $V = \{v_1,\ldots, v_n\}$ and edge set $E$, the \emph{DAG model} $\M(\D)$ is the set of probability density functions $f(x_{v_1},\ldots, x_{v_n})$ satisfying
+Directed acyclic graphs (DAGs) are used to model conditional independence and causal relations underlying complex systems of jointly distributed random variables.
+For a DAG $\D = (V,E)$ with node set $V = \{v_1,\ldots, v_n\}$ and edge set $E$, the \emph{DAG model} $\M(\D)$ is the set of probability density functions $f(x_{v_1},\ldots, x_{v_n})$ satisfying